kemalat/codility-lessons/java-core.md

 Static variables might be shared between synchronised blocks.
 Static means shared across all the instances of that Class in a JVM.
 Shared resources are not thread-safe.Hence Static variables are not thread safe.So, if multiple threads tries to access a static variable, it may result in inconsistency.

 ### Collections Vs Streams
-Collections are mainly used to store and group the data.Ex : List, Set, Ma Streams are mainly used to perform operations on data.
-Ex : filtering, mapping, matching You can add or remove elements from collections.
+Collections are mainly used to store and group the data.Ex : List, Set, Map
+Streams are mainly used to perform operations on data.
+Ex : filtering, mapping, matching
+You can add or remove elements from collections.
 You can’t add. modify or remove elements from streams.Stream consumes a source, performs operations on it and returns a result
 Collections have to be iterated externally.
 Streams are internally iterated.
 Collections can be traversed multiple times.
 Streams are traversable only once.
 Collections are eagerly constructed.
 Streams are lazily constructed.

+### Immutable Object
+Class fields are defined as final immutable data type.
+The value of the class field can only be set when the object is instantiated, and by having only a getter (getValue) the object's state cannot be changed after instantiation.

 ### Static Class
 Java does not allow making a top-level class static as option